kabelwerk/sdk-js/docs/rooms.md

         // if there are no more messages, you will get an empty list, not an error });
 ```

-A message object has the following fields:

--   `html`: the content of the message in HTML format;
--   `id`: an integer;
--   `insertedAt`: a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance of when the message was created in the database;
--   `roomId`: the ID of the room to which the message belongs;
--   `text`: the content of the message in plaintext format;
--   `type`: the type of the message — either `text` or `room_move`, with the latter only available on the hub side.
--   `updatedAt`: for the time being the same as `insertedAt`;
--   `user`: the user who posted the message, as an `{ id, key, name }` object.

 ## Markers